-MapBusinessOnline provides the business map user with the ability to create formulas and ratios using the Calculated Data Columns tool, applied by map layer.
-Calculated Data Columns is accessed by selecting a targeted map layer in Map and Data.
+MapBusinessOnline provides the business map user with the ability to create formulas and ratios using the Calculated Data Columns tool.
+Calculated Data Columns are applied by map layer.
+The Calculated Data Columns tool is accessed by selecting a targeted map layer in Map and Data.

 For example, hover your cursor over the ZIP code layer in Map and Data and click the Edit Gear that pops up.
 In the General panel that opens, choose Manage Calculated Data Columns.

 Calculated Data Columns provides access to the complete library of Demographic Data included with every MapBusinessOnline subscription – Standard or Pro.
 It also provides access to imported data layers.
 This means a user could sum, subtract, multiply or divide using numeric data columns in demographic data layers or their imported data.
 Pretty cool.